 Maximum transfer credits

 A maximum of 90 quarter hours of undergraduate credit for a bachelor's degree may be given for courses appropriate to the SCAD curriculum.
 Only grades of at least 2.0 (C) may be transferred for undergraduate credit.
 Failure to submit an updated transcript may result in loss of transfer credit.

-A portfolio review is required for final transfer credit determination of specific studio courses before or during the student's first quarter of enrollment.
+A portfolio review is required for final transfer/exemption credit determination for specific studio courses before or during the student’s first quarter of enrollment.
 To receive specific studio course credit, students must follow the portfolio submission criteria and guidelines available through the admission office.
 Additionally, a review of all course syllabuses may be required.
-Portfolios are reviewed by faculty members from the applicable department.
-Transfer credit is granted when the quality of work in the portfolio is found to be at least equivalent to that which would earn a grade of 2.0 (C) or better in an equivalent or comparable course at SCAD.
-Failure to submit a portfolio during the first quarter of enrollment results in the loss of opportunity to transfer studio credit.
-Transfer of credits earned in a distance-learning program is evaluated on a case-by-case, course-by-course basis.
+Portfolios are reviewed by faculty members from the applicable departments.
+Transfer/exemption credit is granted when the quality of work in the portfolio is found to be at least equivalent to that which would earn a grade of 2.0 (C) or better in an equivalent or comparable course at SCAD.
+Failure to submit a portfolio during the first quarter of enrollment results in the loss of opportunity to transfer/exempt studio credit.
+Transfer credit earned in a distance-learning program is evaluated on a case-by-case, course-by-course basis.